Home

 Will meets Isla on a ferry as he’s traveling to reunite with his father, then next sees her trying to drown herself next to the family mansion.
 I did get hung up on a lady named “island” going to an island by boat to drown herself in the main character’s back yard beach whom she’s never met before, but that’s not the real problem with Isla.

-Rooney Mara by any measure is a great actor, but her character’s primary role in this film is to elicit exposition from Will by directly asking rude questions and just generally tagging along and hanging around.
+Rooney Mara by any measure is a great actor, but her character’s primary role in this film is to elicit exposition from Will by directly asking rude questions, and just generally tagging along and hanging around.
 All of her odd behaviors are awkwardly addressed by the film’s confusing conclusion, but it was a painful hour-plus of zero character development for what must be considered the female romantic lead in a film without romance.

 A Multiverse of Reliving Your Single Biggest Failure

-One of the final reveals of the film is that upon death a soul replays its greatest failure over and over again until some final resolution is achieved.
+One of the final reveals of the film is that upon death, a soul relives its greatest failure over and over again until some final resolution is achieved.
 But the penultimate and most personally infuriating reveal is that souls aren’t merely reliving the same horrific event ad infinitum, they’re traveling through a multiverse of slightly different but remarkably similar events where they’re trying to undo the thing they did, whatever it might be.

 As they were teasing then explaining this least appealing Groundhog Day remake imaginable, I kept thinking “Yes, it’s Hell.
 Everyone goes to Hell,” but nobody else ever considered that obvious interpretation.
 We’ve been beat to death with cinematic multiverses for over a decade now and I wish we could just settle on one.
 Maybe not this one, but any other one.